areitan/Code_Quiz/README_Code_Quiz.md

 ### index.html

 1. Since the HTML file is the framework for the application, I thought it was logical to start there.
-2. I played around with the layout to map out the pieces I thought I would need.
+2. I played around with the layout several times to map out the pieces I thought I would need.
+3. Ultimately, I decided to add sections for each "screen" I wanted to show.

 ### style.css